Building Coq Projects¶

 versions, you'll need to create separate source directories for your project

-for the different Coq versions.
+for the different Rocq versions.
 Currently the compiled .vo

 files are kept